 How to Stop the Doubting Yourself / Quitting/ Looking for a Magic Solution Cycle – Today

-I can’t stand it anymore!
-Too many amazingly talented women whose gifts the world desperately needs are stuck in a debilitating cycle of self-doubt, quitting, then looking for a magic solution.
+I can’t stand it!
+Too many amazingly talented people whose gifts the world desperately needs are stuck in a debilitating cycle of self-doubt, quitting, then looking for a magic solution.
 It’s keeping too many of us from getting what we most want.
-It’s blocking us from creating the impact, satisfaction, and happiness we crave, and the world so needs!
+It’s blocking us from creating the satisfaction, impact, and happiness we crave, and the world needs!

 It drives me batty.
 Batty!